lycacallenero55-cpu/Attendance-msuip/ai-training/README.md

 ## Important: Current Mode (Identification-First)

 - The system is currently configured to prioritize identifying the most likely owner of a submitted signature.
-- Forgery/anti-spoofing checks are disabled for now to focus engineering time on ownership detection accuracy.
+- The system focuses solely on owner identification accuracy.
 - Verification results will return the predicted student and a confidence score based on a fusion of global embeddings and per-student classification.
 - Image uploads are permanently stored in AWS S3, and re-uploads of the same image are allowed (no duplicate blocking).